shillingp/shillingp.github.io/_posts/2017-06-07-clojurescript-and-reagent.md

 You may at this point be wondering, WTF is Reagent.

 You may or may not know about JSX which is the pragma that React uses to convert code into virtual DOM.
-In essence the line `<p>Hello<p>` will be compiled to `h("div", null, "Hello World")` if you would like to learn more about it Jason Miller's talk [Preact: Into the void 0](https://www.youtube.com/watch?v=LY6y3HbDVmg).
+In essence the line `<p>Hello World<p>` will be compiled to `h("div", null, "Hello World")` if you would like to learn more about it Jason Miller's talk [Preact: Into the void 0](https://www.youtube.com/watch?v=LY6y3HbDVmg).

 ```html
 function TextInput() {